April 3, 2020

 Our first priority is always ensuring the health and safety of our guests, staff, volunteers and animals.

-In light of the governor’s orders and public health guidance, Northwest Trek Wildlife Park is closed to the public through May 25 (Memorial Day) to slow the spread of the coronavirus in our community.
+In light of the governor’s orders and public health guidance, Northwest Trek Wildlife Park is temporarily closed to the public to slow the spread of the coronavirus in our community.

 Critical operations staff, including our animal care teams and other essential staff, will continue working at the wildlife park to care for our animals and maintain our facilities.